Ancient Egyptian Medicine

 It is difficult to estimate how pervasive the practice of circumcision was.
 The remains of mummies are of little help and literary evidence is scarce.
 During the New Kingdom both Merneptah and Ramses III had their slain enemies emasculated and their genitals collected.
 The lack of circumcision among the Libyans and their allies is repeatedly mentioned:

 ....
-Libyans slain whose uncircumcised phalli were carried off: 6,359
+Libyans slain whose uncircumcised phalli were carried off: 6,359as opposed to the

 Boys destined for priesthood were circumcised as part of the initial ritual cleansing, which also included the shaving of the whole body.
 The practice of circumcision became more universal during the Late Period, perhaps as part of a rite of passage.